dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 ## How Do We Use Protobuf?

-Now that you already know that Protobuf is faster than JSON and you also know its advantages and disadvantages, let's take a look on how do we use this technology.
+Now that you already know that Protobuf is faster than JSON and you also know its advantages and disadvantages, let's take a look on how to use this technology.
 Protobuf has three main components that we have to deal with:

-1. **Messages descriptors**.
-When using Protobuf we have to define our messages structures on `.proto` files.
+1. **Message descriptors**.
+When using Protobuf we have to define our messages structures in `.proto` files.
-2. **Messages implementations**.
-Messages definitions are not enough to represent and exchange data on any programming language.
-We have to generate classes/objects to deal with data on the chosen programming language.
-Gladly, Google provides code generators for the most common programming languages.
+2. **Message implementations**.
+Messages definitions are not enough to represent and exchange data in any programming language.
+We have to generate classes/objects to deal with data in the chosen programming language.
+Luckily, Google provides code generators for the most common programming languages.
 3. **Parsing and Serialization**.
 After defining and creating Protobuf messages, we need to be able to exchange these messages.
 Google helps us here again, as long as we use one of the supported programming language.

 Let's catch a glimpse of each of components.

 ### Protobuf Message Definition

-As already mentioned, messages on Protobuf are describe on `.proto` files.
-Below you can find an example of the three messages descriptors that I used on my performance tests.
-I have defined all of them on the same file, which I called `people.proto`.
+As already mentioned, messages on Protobuf are describe in `.proto` files.
+Below you can find an example of the three message descriptors that I used in my performance tests.
+I have defined all of them in the same file, which I called `people.proto`.

 ```
 syntax = "proto3";